Q107 Morning Show host Ryan Parker Visits

 Q107 Morning Show Host Ryan Parker visited Mr. Stark's Communications Technology class.

 Mr. Parker shared his life experiences with the class; including his outlook on the Radio Industry, the importance of networking, and how he managed to secure a job at Q107.

 Mr. Parker had the class in stitches with his stories, including a story about meeting Dwayne "The Rock" Johnson, and showed a hilarious Youtube video he made with Q107 to promote the Toronto Police Canine Unit.

 Mr. Parker answered student's questions and added at the end of his presentation that anyone could contact him at Q107 using social media or email if they thought of further questions regarding his work.

 Second Camera Assistant Joe Frechette Visits

 Former Acton District High School student Joe Frechette came to the Communications Technology class room at ADHS to talk about his experiences in college and the Toronto Film Industry.
-Joe graduated from Acton and attended Confederation College in Thunderbay for Film Studies.
+Joe graduated from Acton and attended Confederation College in ThunderBay for Film Studies.
 When he finished college he started working as a Craft Service Person for I.A.T.S.E.
-(International Alliance of Theatrical Stage Employees) After working On set for a year at this job, he was given the opportunity to join the Technicians Union where he was paid to train to become a Second Camera Assistant.
+(International Alliance of Theatrical Stage Employees) After working on set for a year at this job, he was given the opportunity to join the Technicians Union where he was paid to train to become a Second Camera Assistant.
 Joe over the last 8 years has worked on numerous Film and Television shows and shared these experiences with the class.
+Thank you Joe,

 Order of Canada recepient Brian Robertson meets with an ADHS ICT SHSM Student